calbee4/BobsRentalsApplication_Barge/README.md

 BobsRentalApplication is a Python application created to simulate the experience of running a rental shop for skis and snowboards.
 It allows new customers to create user profiles, process new rentals, quote their estimated bill and final amount due, and automatically handles inventory updates.

+The main application can be found in main_application.py.
+The provided classes are customer.py, rental.py, rental_equipment.py, rental_shop.py, ski.py, and snowboard.py.

 ---

 # Application Structure: